ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-overlay-ipv6.md

 ### Configure rules for mapping between APF netdev on HOST and ACC port representor

-Configure rules to send APF netdev on HOST to its respective port representors.
+Configure rules to send APF netdev on HOST to its associated port representors.

-Refer above port mapping for APF netdev on HOST to ACC port representor mapping.
-Here sample commands are shown for APF netdev on HOST, configure similar mapping for remaining APF netdevs on HOST.
+Refer to above port mapping for APF netdev on HOST to ACC port representor mapping.
+Here, sample commands are shown for APF netdev on HOST.
+Configure similar mapping for remaining APF netdevs on HOST.

 Example:

-- APF netdev 1 on HOST has a VSI value 24
-- Corresponding port representor VSI value 18
+- APF netdev 1 on HOST has a VSI value 24, its corresponding port representor has VSI value 18
 - If a VSI is used as an action, add an offset of 16 to the VSI value

 ```bash